 If your business can answer yes to one or more of the following questions, freight factoring could be the solution for you.

-There are many factors to look at when choosing the best freight factoring company such as advance rate, freight factoring fees and additional services it might provide.
+There are many variables to look at when choosing the best factoring company such as advance rate, freight factoring fees and additional services it might provide.
 Make sure the freight factoring company you choose has the flexibility and support your trucking company needs.